The 6 Latest HR Trends to Focus on in 2026

 As agentic AI is increasingly adopted across the workforce, HR leaders' success will hinge on IT's expertise in selecting, implementing and managing complex technologies.
 At the same time, IT will rely on HR to provide insight into how these tools affect people in terms of adoption and human impact.

-3. Companies are assessing their skills inventories
+3. Companies are reassessing their skills inventories

 "While larger organizations have been the first to engage in strategic workforce planning and skills-based design, small and midsized organizations should also consider doing so at a scale that's realistic for them," said Asal Naraghi, global innovation leader, future of work, ADP.